nginxinc/kic-reference-architectures/pulumi/aws/README.md

 [ACME](https://cert-manager.io/docs/configuration/acme/) issuer.

-**Note** Due to the way that Pulumi currently handles secrets, the [anthos](./anthos) directory contains its own configuration direcotry [anthos/config](./anthos/config).
+**Note** Due to the way that Pulumi currently handles secrets, the [anthos](./anthos) directory contains its own configuration directory [anthos/config](./anthos/config).
-This directory contains an example configuration file that is merged with the base configuration file created for the stack under [config](./config) by the startup script [start_all.sh](./start_all.sh).
-This merge and prompt for passwords to add to the configuratoin file only occurs on the first run; if the configuration exists the logic in the startup script will leave it as-is.
-It is possible to re-merge the files by deleting the stack config file under [anthos/config](./anthos/config).
-This is a work-around that will be retired as Pulumi provides better tools for hierarchtical configuration files.
+This directory contains an example configuration file that can be copied over and used.
+The user will be prompted to add passwords to the configuration file at the first run of the [start_all.sh](./start_all.sh) script.
+This is a work-around that will be retired as Pulumi provides better tools for hierarchical configuration files.